 Provide Maximum Shade

 A stroller with an extended canopy is a blessing during the summer.
 A 3-panel canopy outright protects your baby from the sun’s UV rays.
-Nowadays, you can buy a canopy extender to offer shade.
+You can get a stroller sunshade or a canopy extender to offer maximum protection.

 Remaining in the shade as much as possible is a great way to keep your baby cool.
-You may not be able to avoid sun exposure while walking on streets or beach areas, but while parking for a long time, ensure ample shade to keep the baby cool.
+With the added shade from a stroller sunshade or extender, you can beat the heat while walking on streets or beach areas, and keep the baby cool and come.